lizardoluis/ast_postgis/README.md

 Usage
 =====

-Here is explained how this extension works.
+Here is explained how the extension works.

 Advanced Spatial Data Types
 ---------------------------

+Advanced Spatial Types are essentially the primitive geometric types of PostGIS together with a set of spatial integrity constraints to control their behavior.
+These new spatial data types can be handled in the same way the primitive types are, as they can be employed as column definition of tables, as variables in PL/pgSQL scripts or as arguments of functions or stored procedures.
+They can also be stored, retrieved and updated with the geometry processing functions of PostGIS.

-The following table shows all the data types implemented by the extension and how they are mapped to the PostGIS types.
-The use of these data types generates automatic triggers to enforce topological and semantic integrity constraints.
+The following table shows the eleven advanced spatial data types implemented by the extension and how they are mapped to the PostGIS types.
+These types are derived from the concepts of geo-objects and geo-fields classes of the [OMT-G data model](http://link.springer.com/article/10.1023/A:1011482030093).

 <table>
    <thead>